loyahdev/loyahdev/README.md

-### Hi there, I'm a Game Developer and programmer based out of Canada 🇨🇦
+### Hi there, I'm an AI developer and programmer based out of Canada 🇨🇦

-- 🔭 I’m currently working on [ThirdStore](https://discord.gg/nocturna-team-1144047674614616135)
+- 🔭 I’m currently working on Something New©.
-- 🌱 I’m currently learning Javascript, C#, Python
+- 🌱 I’m currently learning Javascript, Swift, Python
 - 📫 How to reach me: loyahdevapp@icloud.com